Anitha0123/O1005_SAAS_Hackout/README.md

 •	It's an important and pressing social issue that often goes overlooked.
 •	Men's mental health is a topic that hasn't received as much attention as it should, and
 • Suicide rates among men are alarmingly high in many parts of the world.

+Declaration:
+We took data set from kaggle before the hackathon started and did basic data preprocessing and during the hackathon we started working on data analysis and data visualization.
+When we got errors, we took the help of online sources like stackoverflow, greeksforgreeks.
+We worked on analysis till the mid review.
+Once the review is done we are suggested to develop this and make a website which is helpful for future use.
+Then we started building a basic website to show the trends and analysis of the data we worked on